Westwood’s first Anzac Day ceremony was held on 25 April 1996.

 Westwood is a tiny town, 50 kilometres southwest of Rockhampton, in Central Queensland.
 At the 2016 Census, its population was 174.
 Westwood was the first town in Queensland gazetted by the newly established Queensland Government (after separation from New South Wales), on 23 May 1860.
 It was named by the Queensland Governor after “Westwood House”, the home of the Secretary of State for the Colonies and War in 1852.

-Westwood’s Honour Rolls listed in the 1996 Order of Ceremony booklet comprised 30 local men who enlisted in World War I and 25 who enlisted in World War II.
+The Honour Rolls listed in the Westwood Progress Association’s 1996 Order of Ceremony booklet comprised 30 local men who enlisted in World War I and 25 who enlisted in World War II.

 For a small town like Westwood, these numbers, particularly those for World War I, are noteworthy.
 In the period 1914-1918, when Australia’s population was fewer than 5 million, around 420,000 Australians (mostly young men) enlisted for military service.
 This figure represents 38.7 per cent of the male population aged between 18 and 44 at the time.